boxuanzhang/backend-test-php/README.md

 Update the appropriate endpoint to:

-- Allow user that owns a topic should be able to "highlight a message" `is_highlight`
+- Allow user that owns a topic should be able to "highlight a message" `is_highlight` :white_check_mark:

 #### Task 8 - Add moderators